 You can see that we used the same mirror, but we did replace the light with a new vanity light and put in daylight bulbs which give off really nice white light.

-I wanted a timeless look, but I also wanted to add a pop of color and fun since this is kid’s bathroom and so I kept the same shower curtain and added some art that I found on etsy that went with the subtle beach theme I was going for.
+I wanted a timeless look, but I also wanted to add a pop of color and fun since this is a kid bathroom.
+So I kept the same shower curtain and added some bathroom wall art that I found on Etsy that went with the subtle beach theme I was going for.

 In place of using a towel bar, I opted to use knobs so that my kids could easily hang their towels.
 For right now, we just have small towels here for their hands and face, but eventually this might be where they hang their bath towels.